 The Institute for Computational and Mathematical Engineering (ICME) guarantees all incoming PhD students fellowship support in the first year.
 Financial support via research and/or teaching assistantships is guaranteed through the completion of the program for students making satisfactory progress.
 Applicants are strongly encouraged to apply for external fellowships.

-ICME does not offer guaranteed financial support for MS students; you should not plan on attending Stanford if such support is essential to you.
+ICME does not offer guaranteed financial support for MS students.

 Stanford Graduate Fellowship